AryanTanwar/Agri-Blockchain/CONTRIBUTING.md

-# 🤝 Contributing to AgriChain
+# 🤝 Contributing to SpashtKrishi

 We love contributions from the community!
 Whether you're fixing a bug, adding a feature, improving documentation, or sharing ideas, your help is appreciated.